What is a free spirit? And how do you tell a free-spirited person from one who is simply careless, thoughtless, or impulsive?

 - 13. You have a wide array of friends.

 - Examples of Free-Spirited People

-Once you get acquainted with the 7 free spirit personality traits, you can decide whether you want to cultivate those traits in yourself.
+Wondering how to be a free spirit or if you are one already?
+Once you get acquainted with the seven free spirit personality traits, you can decide whether you want to cultivate those traits in yourself.
 Because it’s possible.